talpazi/my-website/index.md

 # Hi there 👋

 Hi, I'm **Itamar Talpaz** (talpazi · he/him), a life sciences PhD student at Ben-Gurion University and a member of [Ecological Complexity Lab](https://ecomplab.com/).
-I'm passionate about exploring the complexities of ecological systems.
+I'm passionate about nature and science.

 ![passport](assets/passport.jpg)